denisdeejay/shinobi-utils/README.md

 # shinobi-utils

-A collection of utils that I've made along the way...
+A collection of utils that we've made along the way...

+## Nginx-Vhosts

+A simple script to create a basic VHOST from a template for nginx.

-## vagrant-ispconfig
+## vagrant-ispconfig - not maintained

 A vagrant box pre-installed with the following: